 What It’s About: Food Inc exposes the deep and unknown parts of the American food system – especially factory farming – and how it impacts our health, farming and the environment.

 Why We Like It: This film is disturbing and scary at times, but it lifts a veil on an industry we don’t often get to see.
-Consumers experience a disconnect between the food they buy at the grocery store and how it got there – and this movie will show you the ‘how’ in a an uncomfortable, yet much needed way.
+Consumers experience a disconnect between the food they buy at the grocery store and how it gets there – and this movie will show you the ‘how’ in a an uncomfortable, yet much needed way.

 Forks Over Knives

-What It’s About: Heavily featuring the work of Dr. T Colin Campbell and Dr. Caldwell Esselstyn, this film outlines how a plant-based diet can prevent and reverse many modern diseases such as obesity, diabetes and heart disease.
+What It’s About: Heavily featuring the work of Dr. T. Colin Campbell and Dr. Caldwell Esselstyn, this film outlines how a plant-based diet can prevent and reverse many modern diseases such as obesity, diabetes and heart disease.